yanivduke/SAP-SDK/README.md

 }
 ```

-For updating an exist order document,  DocEntry must be fetched first by SQL query or other method.
+For updating an existing order document,  DocEntry must be fetched first by SQL query or another method.

 **C#**